 Bulk Water Filling Stations

-There are 9 Bulk Water Filling Stations across the Tamworth Region.
-Council’s Bulk Water Filling Station project aims to give the community access to large volumes of potable water available 24 hours a day, 7 days a week.
+Tamworth Regional Council has installed 9 bulk water filling stations across the Council area.
+The project aims to give the community access to large volumes of potable water in our region available 24 hours a day, 7 days a week.

 Locations of Bulk Filling Stations